mbanem/tooltip-app/README.md

   // sent as captionCSS prop.
 When both tooltipPanel and caption are specified
   // inside the props the caption string is ignored

-  captionCSS?: string; // user styling as a CSS class name or a style string applied e.g. captionCSS="caption-class'
+  captionCSS?: string; // user styling as a CSS class name or a style string applied
+  // to style the caption string e.g. captionCSS="caption-class' with
-  // with :global(.caption-class){...} or with style captionCSS='font-size:14px; color:orange;'
+  // :global(.caption-class){...} or with style captionCSS='font-size:14px; color:orange;'

-  // When parent page has several hovering elements with tooltip captions the same class name
+  // When parent page has several hovering elements with tooltip captions the one class name
-  // or a style string variable is used in props structure with a name that differ from other
+  // or a style string variable can be used in props structure with a name specific to that
+  // hovering group e.g. <Tooltip captionCSS={captionCSSButtons}> and for another group
-  // props structure if their contents are different, so there could be prop structures
+  // a different props structure could be defined for them <Tooltip captionCSS={captionCSSNotes}>
-  // for several panels and others for some caption strings: propsPanel, propsCaption1,...
+  // where let captionCSSButtons = 'font-size:14px;border:...';

-  tooltipPanel?: TPanel; // A snippet object defined by parent page and sent as object name to a component via $props().
+  tooltipPanel?: TPanel; // A snippet object defined by parent page and sent as object name
-  // If caption and tooltipPanel snippet name are both specified the caption is ignored
+  // to a component via $props().
+If caption and tooltipPanel snippet names are both specified
-  // e.g. for {#snippet userDetails(user)} we specify $props()
+  // the caption is ignored e.g. for {#snippet userDetails(user)} we specify $props()
   // tooltipPanel={userDetails}   -- a function reference, not as a string tooltipPanel="userDetails"

   children?: Snippet; // Any HTML markup content between <Tooltip> children... </Tooltip> tags.
-  // Children is a hovering element triggering tooltip visibility via mouseenter/mouseleave
+  // Children are hovering elements triggering tooltip visibility via mouseenter/mouseleave so
-  // so children HTML markup is usually encapsulated in a single HTML hovering element
+  // children markup is usually encapsulated in a single HTML hovering element, which is recommended.

-  preferredPos?: string; // When, due to scrolling, there is a lack of space around the hovering element CRTooltip
+  preferredPos?: string; // When, due to the scrolling, there is a lack of space around the hovering
-  // tries to find an available space following the recommended sequence by the preferredPos
+  // element then CRTooltip tries to find an available space following the recommended sequence by the
-  // prop string or, if not specified, by the default one 'top,left,right,bottom'
+  // preferredPos prop string or, if not specified, by the default one 'top,left,right,bottom'.

-  toolbarHeight?: string; // If a page has a toolbar from a layout its height would impact calculation of the proper
+  toolbarHeight?: string; // If a page has a toolbar from a layout its height would impact the calculation
-  // tooltip position required by preferredPos, so its height should be sent via props };
+  // of the proper tooltip position required by preferredPos, so its toolbarHeight as a number should be
+  // sent via props
+};
 ```